mk12/sicp/notes/text.md

 #### Nested mappings

-- For many computations, the sequence paradigm can be used where loops would otherwise be needed.
+- For many computations, the sequence paradigm can be used instead of loops.
-- Sometimes we need to use _nested_ mappings, where each mapping maps to a second set of mappings.
-- We can use `mapcat` to flatten the nested mapping result into one list at the end.
+- Sometimes we need _nested_ mappings, where each mapping maps to a second set of mappings.
+We can use `mapcat` to flatten the result into one list at the end.
 - The procedure for computing all permutations of a set is pure magic: this is wishful thinking in action!

 ```